South Euclid man arrested in beating death of 91-year-old mother

 SOUTH EUCLID, Ohio (WJW)– A South Euclid man was arrested for murdering his 91-year-old mother.

 Marcus Henry, 50, was taken into custody at about 10 a.m.
-Thursday and is facing a murder charge.
+Thursday and charged with aggravated murder.

 Police said his elderly mother, Essie Henry, was severely beaten to death.
 Her body was found in a bush at Warrensville Center and Colony roads in South Euclid on Nov.
 4, when police responded to a welfare check.
 Police told FOX 8 Henry lived across the street from where she was found.